 Discussions of Elrod’s contributions, however, rarely start with bricks and mortar, or even with talk of what the increased endowment can do to support academic programs.
 Those who know him focus first and foremost on his commitment to Christ and his personal influence on their lives.

-“The money he raised was great; the buildings he built were marvelous; the programs he designed were innovative; the education he promoted was inspiring; but the lives he touched and changed are forever priceless,” said Dr. Wesley Kluck, a Ouachita graduate and member of the Board of Trustees.
+“The money he raised was great; the buildings he built were marvelous; the programs he designed were innovative; the education he promoted was inspiring; but the lives he touched and changed are forever priceless,” said Dr. Wesley Kluck, a Ouachita graduate and current vice president for student services and university physician.

-Kluck, an Arkadelphia pediatrician, grew up across town from Ouachita.
-The son of longtime Second Baptist Church of Arkadelphia pastor Carl Kluck, Wesley found two strong male role models in his life.
+Kluck grew up across town from Ouachita.
+The son of longtime Second Baptist Church pastor Carl Kluck, Wesley found two strong male role models in his life.

 “Next to my father, Dr. Elrod has impacted my life more than any other man I know,” said Kluck.
 “When I was a student at Ouachita, the influence of Dr. Elrod’s encouragement and motivation erased fears and limitations in my life.
 My entire personality and confidence was changed directly as a result of his interest in me.”

 Such personal testimonials are not hard to come by.
 Dr. Andrew Westmoreland, Ouachita’s 14th president, served as Elrod’s assistant to the president, vice president for development and executive vice president.
-Westmoreland also is quick to point out that Elrod has been more than a talented boss.
+Westmoreland also is quick to point out that Elrod was more than a talented boss.

 “As a child, I heard my dad say many times from his pulpit that ‘you are the best Christian that somebody knows.’
 For me, that best Christian is Ben Elrod,” said Westmoreland.
 “Throughout the past 10 years, I’ve had the opportunity to stand with him in the highest and the lowest moments of life, and I have always found him to be resolute in his commitment to serve Christ and to live his life in such a way that others could see Christ in him.
 I could not ask for a better friend.”